paulsump/mars_flights/README.md

 #### Rename / Refactor

-- In order to fit in with spec and API, renamed flights to upcomingLaunches
 - In order to fit in with spec and API, renamed Flight to NextLaunch

 #### Tests